krishanthisera/blog/src/content/blog/edge-functions.md

 We'll employ a Lambda@Edge function to introduce a header, allowing us to later distinguish and appropriately handle requests during the CloudFront request flow.

-Type script handler implementation for this is not complex
+Typescript handler implementation for this is not that complex 😄

 ```ts
 // edge-functions/packages/filter-function/src/index.ts